September 2017

 The BMW BluePerformance measures, for example, reduce the emission of nitrogen oxides in diesel engines.
 MINI is using devices known as nitrogen oxide (NOx) storage catalytic convertors in order to reduce nitrogen oxide emissions.
 In addition, and depending on the model, Selective Catalytic Reduction (SCR) with AdBlue® – a urea solution – converts up to 90% of the nitrogen oxides into water vapour and similarly harmless nitrogen.

+The BMW Group was the first manufacturer to introduce the combination of NOx storage catalytic converter and SCR system into series production.
 Since 2006, diesel vehicles have additionally been equipped with particulate filters as standard in order to reduce particulate matter.
 In petrol-engine models, too, special particulate filters are gradually being introduced.

 In this way, MINI is able to comply with the low threshold limit values of the EU6c exhaust emissions standard, which is compulsory for all new vehicles as from September 2018.
 The EU6c exhaust emissions standard prescribes lower particulate limits for petrol-engine vehicles compared to EU6b.
 The same limits apply for diesel-engine vehicles within the cycle for both EU6b and EU6c.